nguyendangminh/youtube-subtitle-downloader/README.md

       -h, --help            show this help message and exit -l, --list            list all available languages
       --language LANGUAGE   the ISO language code
-      --filename FILENAME   specify the name of subtitle --filetype {srt,xml}  specify the output type of subtitle
+      --filename FILENAME   specify the output name of subtitle --filetype {srt,xml}  specify the output type of subtitle

     Example: